Team Pinto

 64. Inspect pipes and boilers for flaking asbestos.
 If you suspect it's present, seek help from a professional.

-65. Avoid air fresheners, which may include VOCs and may disguise mildew odors with fragrance-bearing phthalates.
+65. Avoid using chemical air fresheners, which may include VOCs and may disguise mildew odors with fragrance-bearing phthalates.

 To Consider in the Future